lxtGH/CAE/README.md

 Warmup epochs for 300/800/1600 epochs pretraining are 10/20/40.

+For CAE-large, please refer to [scripts/cae_large_1600e.sh](scripts/cae_large_1600e.sh).

 ## Results
-Here provides the results of CAE-base for these evaluation tasks:
+Here provides the results of CAE-base/CAE-large for these evaluation tasks:
 - Linear probing
 - Attentive probing
 - Fine-tuning